arjunrao87/the-one/README.md

 # Decision Maker

-### Sick of all the choices that apps keep giving you?
+### Sick of all the choices and recommendations that apps keep giving you?
 ### Don't worry.
 Decision Maker is here for you

 ## Architecture